Death and state funeral of Ronald Reagan: Capitol Hill

-The caisson stopped when it arrived at Capitol Hill; military units removed it, and "Hail to the Chief" was played amidst a 21-gun salute.
+The caisson stopped when it arrived at Capitol Hill; military units removed the casket, and "Hail to the Chief" was played amidst a 21-gun salute.
 The casket was carried up the west front steps of the Capitol, mainly because Reagan was first inaugurated there and he wanted to face west, toward California.
 Two teams of military pallbearers carried the casket up the steps of the Capitol to "The Battle Hymn of the Republic".

 When the casket reached the top of the steps, Nancy Reagan and her military escort met it.
 As the casket passed them, Nancy momentarily pulled away from her escort, reached out, and touched the casket.
 They followed it inside to the rotunda.

 The casket was placed under the rotunda, where it lay in state on Abraham Lincoln's catafalque.
 An evening memorial service then took place, with dignitaries primarily composed of Members of Congress, members of the United States Supreme Court, and the diplomatic corps; the Reverend Daniel Coughlin, Chaplain of the House of Representatives, gave the invocation.
 Eulogies were then delivered by Senate President pro tempore Ted Stevens, House Speaker Dennis Hastert, and Vice President Dick Cheney.

 After the eulogies, the three speakers each laid a wreath at the casket, and the Senate Chaplain, Pastor Barry Black, gave the benediction.
 Cheney escorted Nancy Reagan to the casket, where she said her goodbyes.
 The dignitaries in the room paid their respects during the next half-hour.
 In a rare instance, the doors of the Capitol were then opened to the public, who stood in lines stretching many blocks to view the casket.

 Public viewing

 The general public stood in long lines waiting for a turn to pay their respects to the president.
 About 5,000 per hour passed the casket, after waiting up to seven hours.
 In all, 104,684 paid their respects when Reagan lay in state.

 After returning to Washington following the G8 summit in Sea Island, Georgia, President George W. Bush and First Lady Laura Bush visited the rotunda to pay their respects.
-Many world leaders did the same, including interim Iraqi President Ghazi al-Yawer, former Polish president Lech Wałęsa, Gorbachev, and Thatcher, Reagan's good friend and associate.
+Many world leaders did the same, including interim Iraqi president Ghazi al-Yawer, former Polish president Lech Wałęsa, Gorbachev, and Thatcher, Reagan's good friend and associate.

 While Reagan's casket lay in state, Nancy Reagan and her family took up temporary residence in Blair House, the official residence of guests of the president of the United States.
 There, she was greeted by additional dignitaries and public figures.
-During a visit from Thatcher, the former Prime Minister wrote in the Blair House condolence book, "To Ronnie, Well done, thou good and faithful servant."
+During a visit from Thatcher, the former prime minister wrote in the Blair House condolence book, "To Ronnie, Well done, thou good and faithful servant."